Watch in: English हिंदी తెలుగు தமிழ்

 Culture

-There are committees from every part of the country, like the Marathi Mitra Mandal, Kerala Kala Samiti, Kannada Samskruthika Sangha, etc., that bring together people from the same state to engage in year-round interactions and organise events.
+There are committees from every part of the country, like the Marathi Mitra Mandal, Hindi Mitra Mandal, Rangla Punjab, Kerala Kala Samiti, Kannada Samskruthika Sangha, etc., that bring together people from the same state to engage in year-round interactions and organise events.
 From Lohri to Onam, every major festival is celebrated, adorning the entire campus with festive lights throughout the year.

 IIT Madras is a reflection of the entire City of Chennai with respect to how people from other states are treated.
 By the time you graduate, there is a high chance of you being fluent in a new language, such is the culture here!